Sherman Alexie: Sexual harassment allegations

-On February 28, 2018, Alexie published a statement regarding accusations of sexual harassment against him by several women, including author Litsa Dremousis, with whom he alleged having a consensual affair in the past and who claimed numerous women had spoken to her about Alexie's behavior.
-Alexie admitted he had "harmed" other people besides Dremousis.
+On February 28, 2018, Alexie published a statement regarding accusations of sexual harassment against him by several women, to which he responded "Over the years, I have done things that have harmed other people" and apologized, while also admitting to having had an affair with author Litsa Dremousis, one of the accusers, whose specific charges he repudiated.
+Dremousis said that "she'd had an affair with Alexie, but had remained friends with him until the stories about his sexual behavior surfaced".
+She claimed that numerous women had spoken to her about Alexie's behavior.
 Dremousis's response initially appeared on her Facebook page and was subsequently reprinted in The Stranger on March 1, 2018.
 The allegations against Alexie were detailed in an NPR story five days later.
-NPR corroborated the sexual harassment allegations of three other women.

 The fallout from these accusations includes the Institute of American Indian Arts renaming its Sherman Alexie Scholarship as the MFA Alumni Scholarship.
 The blog Native Americans in Children's Literature has deleted or modified all references to Alexie.
 In February 2018 it was reported that the American Library Association, which had just awarded Alexie its Carnegie Medal for You Don't Have to Say You Love Me: A Memoir, was reconsidering, and in March it was confirmed that Alexie had declined the award and was postponing the publication of a paperback version of the memoir.
 The American Indian Library Association rescinded its 2008 Best Young Adult Book Award from Alexie for The Absolutely True Diary of a Part-Time Indian, "to send an unequivocal message that Alexie's actions are unacceptable."